-152. The Physician-Only Law exempts abortions provided by licensed physicians from Virginia's general criminalization of abortion.
+- Virginia's general criminalization of abortion.
 Provision of abortion care in violation of this law is a Class 4 Felony punishable by up to 10 years in state prison and up to \$100,000 in civil fines.
 Because of these restrictions, APCs such as CNMs, physician assistants, and licensed nurse practitioners do not provide abortion care in Virginia, regardless of their education, training, and experience.
 See Va.
 Code Ann. §§ 18.2-71, -72, 32.1-27(A), -136; 12 Va.
 Admin.
-Code §§ 5-412-190, -260.

-153. The Physician-Only Law unnecessarily restricts who may provide abortion care in Virginia by: (a) limiting the number and type of clinicians that Plaintiffs and other medical facilities that provide abortion care may employ; and (b) diverging from mainstream medical practice to prohibit safe and effective abortion care provided by APCs.

-154. Medication and aspiration abortions in the United States can be, and are, safely and effectively provided by clinicians with a variety of credentials, with very low rates of complication.

-155. Indeed, APCs in Virginia-including at some of Plaintiffs' health centers regularly provide care that is comparable to, or riskier than, abortion, including but not limited to intrauterine device insertions and removals, endometrial biopsy (which involves inserting a sterile tube through a patient's cervix into the uterus and suctioning a small piece of tissue from the uterine lining), and colposcopy (the use of instruments to magnify the cervix and, when appropriate, remove tissue for biopsy).
+Code §§ 5-412-190, -260. - 157.
+The Physician-Only Law unnecessarily restricts who may provide abortion care in Virginia by: (a) limiting the number and type of clinicians that Plaintiffs and other medical facilities that provide abortion care may employ; and (b) diverging from mainstream medical practice to prohibit safe and effective abortion care provided by APCs. - 158.
+Medication and aspiration abortions in the United States can be, and are, safely and effectively provided by clinicians with a variety of credentials, with very low rates of complication. - 159.
+Indeed, APCs in Virginia-including at some of Plaintiffs' health centers-regularly provide care that is comparable to, or riskier than, abortion, including but not limited to intrauterine device insertions and removals, endometrial biopsy (which involves inserting a sterile tube through a patient's cervix into the uterus and suctioning a small piece of tissue from the uterine lining), and colposcopy (the use of instruments to magnify the cervix and, when appropriate, remove tissue for biopsy).

-Case 3:18-cv-00428-HEH Document 1 Filed 06/20/18 Page 39 of 62 PageID# 39

-156. CNMs provide labor and delivery services to patients who decide to give birth in their homes.
+- 160. CNMs provide labor and delivery services to patients who decide to give birth in their homes.
 Va.
-Code Ann. § 54.1-2957.03.

-157. Other care provided by APCs at some of Plaintiffs' health centers in Virginia includes family planning; well visits; pap smears; STI screening and treatment; breast exams; gender-confirming hormone replacement therapy; LEEP (loop electrosurgical excision procedure, in which a small electrical wire loop is used to remove abnormal cells from the cervix); cervical and vaginal biopsy; birth control implant placement and removal; and primary care services, including managing patients with multiple health conditions.

-158. If a patient is experiencing a miscarriage, or has retained tissue in their uterus following an abortion, APCs in Virginia-including at some of Plaintiffs' health centers-can and do safely provide misoprostol and/or mifepristone to facilitate the evacuation of the uterus.
-There is no medical justification for prohibiting APCs from performing aspiration procedures and prescribing medication for abortion while allowing them to use the same procedures and medications in the context of miscarriage care.

-159. The provision of healthcare by APCs allows for improved efficiency and the allocation of healthcare resources where they can best be utilized, and provides patients with more choices about their care.

-160. Expanding the provision of abortion care to APCs would also significantly increase access to abortion throughout the Commonwealth.
+Code Ann. § 54.1-2957.03. - 161.
+Other care provided by APCs at some of Plaintiffs' health centers in Virginia includes family planning; well visits; pap smears; STI screening and treatment; breast exams; gender-confirming hormone replacement therapy; LEEP (loop electrosurgical excision procedure, in which a small electrical wire loop is used to remove abnormal cells from the cervix); cervical and vaginal biopsy; birth control implant placement and removal; and primary care services, including managing patients with multiple health conditions. - 162.
+If a patient is experiencing a miscarriage, or has retained tissue in their uterus following an abortion, APCs in Virginia-including at some of Plaintiffs' health centers-can and do safely provide misoprostol and/or mifepristone to facilitate the evacuation of the uterus.
+There is no medical justification for prohibiting APCs from performing aspiration procedures and prescribing medication for abortion while allowing them to use the same procedures and medications in the context of miscarriage care. - 163.
+The provision of healthcare by APCs allows for improved efficiency and the allocation of healthcare resources where they can best be utilized, and provides patients with more choices about their care. - 164.
+Expanding the provision of abortion care to APCs would also significantly increase access to abortion throughout the Commonwealth.
 For example, if the Physician-Only Law were lifted, some of Plaintiffs' health centers would be able to go from providing abortions only one day a week to providing services three to five days a week.

-Case 3:18-cv-00428-HEH Document 1 Filed 06/20/18 Page 40 of 62 PageID# 40